stig/www.brautaset.org/_posts/2014-12-05-passwordless-registration-and-login.md

 these days; and most mail providers offer web mail, so I don't think this is a major roadblock.

-Taken to the extreme this snag could land you in real trouble if you registered with an email address you no longer have access to.
-(Your work email address, for example.)
+Taken to the extreme this snag could land users in real trouble if they registered with an email address they no longer have access to.
 With the traditonal approach you could luck out and remember the password, and thus be able to login.
-Although whether you’d be able to update your email address is another
-matter: well-behaved sites usually send an email to your old address for confirmation that you actually want to update.
-Recommending people to register a secondary email address, or a phone number that can receive SMS, could save your bacon in this situation.
+(Although whether you’ d be able to update your email address is another matter: well-behaved sites usually send an email to your old address for confirmation that you actually want to update.)
+Recommending people register a secondary email address, or a phone number that can receive SMS, could save some support emails in this situation.

 I can imagine some people objecting to requiring an email roundtrip for to complete user registration.
 However, many sites already require